 We pay you up to a maximum of $63.22 a week for Disability Allowance and it's not taxed.
 How much you get depends on the extra costs you have because of your disability.

-The Disability Allowance - Medical Assessment for Medical Alarm form completed by a doctor, and the contract or receipt for the installation/rental of the medical alarm.
+The Disability Allowance - Medical Assessment for Medical Alarm form completed by a health practitioner, and the contract or receipt for the installation/rental of the medical alarm.

 When your Disability Allowance is reviewed, we need to see evidence of any costs that have increased or are new.